 NOW Foods L-Citrulline is another capsule-based supplement that offers quality ingredients.
 Each capsule contains 750 mg of citrulline as well as 36 mg of calcium.
 It can provide a 45 to 90-day supply (depending on what bottle size you buy) at an affordable cost.
 It comes in a vegetarian capsule and is safe for vegetarian, vegan, and keto diets.

 However, L-Citrulline may interact with certain medications.
-If you have heart disease or are taking medication for your heart or blood pressure, it is best to consult a doctor before taking this supplement.
+If you have heart disease or are taking medication for your heart health, talk to your healthcare provider before taking citrulline.

 You’ll see a lot of products use citrulline malate, instead of plain l-citrulline.
 Citrulline malate is one part citrulline, and one part malic acid.

 Malic acid seem to have any additional benefits.
 This means, if you buy citrulline malate, you’re only actually getting half as much citrulline.